Ephemeral Stream: What It Is And How It Occurs

 What Is An Ephemeral Stream?

 An ephemeral stream is a temporary stream that only flows for a brief period as a direct result of precipitation.
 It occurs mainly in arid and semi-arid regions where rainfall occurs infrequently.
-It differs from intermittent streams by not having a clearly defined physical channel.
+It differs from intermittent streams by not having a clearly defined physical channel or bed.

 The word "ephemeral" is derived from the 16th Century Greek word "ephēmeros," which aptly means "lasting for a very short time."
 And it is the brief occurrence of an ephemeral stream that is its most defining characteristic.